Episode - 7G02

 - Imagine Spot: Bart has one while working on a math problem on the intelligence test.

-- Incredibly Lame Pun and Genius Bonus: A calculus expression has the answer r^2dr, which the teacher uses come up with the phrase r-squared dr (or r-d-r-r), which sounds like har de har har, which sounds a bit like laughter.
+- Just for Pun and Genius Bonus: A calculus expression has the answer r^2dr, which the teacher uses to come up with the phrase r-squared dr (or r-d-r-r), which sounds like har de har har, which sounds a bit like laughter.
 The other kids think it's funny, though.

 - Nothing Personal: Martin insists he only told on Bart to fend off the desecration of the school building.
 After Bart tells him to stuff it, he tattles on him again.